Lykuid/sample-eb-project/blog.md

 Why Docker with EB

 Traditional EB deployments use Amazon Linux running Node which runs your application.
 This ties you to using Amazon’s Node version and configuration.
 By using Docker we are able to customize the Node environment and package it with our dependencies.
 This provides greater control over our application and doesn’t tie us to the constraints of traditional Elastic Beanstalk environments.
 Doing it this way also gives the flexibility to use any of the published Docker base images on Docker hub or other registries.

-Composability logic.
-These base images can be used to create

 For this use case, we selected Amazon’s Elastic Beanstalk with the Docker Platform and Elastic Container Registry.
  Elastic Beanstalk provides us with a cluster of ingestion nodes spread across availability zones with a managed